stanley-fork/ragit/docs/config.md

 ## Reference

 (Dear contributors, below section is auto-generated.
-Do not modify this manually)
+Do not modify manually.)

 ```rust